 - Send your child to school in a good frame of mind. - Celebrate your child's accomplishments. - Encourage self-sufficiency, responsibility, and independence. - Use mistakes and set-backs as teachable moments - Support the teacher and the school.
-If you have a complaint, take it up with the teacher, but not in front of your child. - Expect to see samples of schoolwork often and ask for it. - Take what you hear with a grain of salt.
-Seek clarification from school personnel when needed. - To resolve conflict, employ the use of the Matthew 18 principle (see page I.12). - Have books around your home and encourage a regular reading time. - Keep your child well supplied with school supplies.
+If you have a complaint, address concerns with the teacher confidentially and in a manner that will not harm the student-teacher relationship. - Expect to see samples of schoolwork often and ask for evidence of learning progress. - Use discernment when engaged in parental conversations regarding the school and/or staff.
+Assume best intentions and seek clarification from school personnel when needed. - To resolve conflict, employ the use of the Matthew 18 principle (see page 16). - Encourage a regular reading time and minimize screen time at home. - Keep your child well supplied with school supplies.
 All workers must have their tools to achieve. - Show real interest in school.
-Attend meetings and class functions whenever possible. - Look carefully over your child's homework and graded papers, and encourage your child to complete all work carefully. - Encourage your child to inquire, to look things up, and to figure things out for himself/herself. - Utilize Schoology regularly to monitor your child's progress.
+Attend meetings and class functions whenever possible. - Look carefully over your child's homework and graded papers, and encourage your child to complete all work to the best of their ability. - Encourage your child to inquire, seek reliable information, and problem solve. - Encourage healthy peer relationships and teach your child(ren) to love others the way Jesus has commanded. - Utilize available learning platforms to monitor your child's progress.